danrusei/danrusei.github.io/content/posts/error_handling.md

 ## Using [anyhow crate](https://crates.io/crates/anyhow)

 In this version, the `anyhow::Result` type is used instead of `Result<(), String>`.
-The `anyhow::anyhow!` macro is used to create error instances with a more concise syntax.
-This approach provides a more flexible and ergonomic way of handling errors, making it easier to work with different error types and improving the readability of the code.
+With `anyhow::anyhow!` macro you can create error instances with a more concise syntax.
+The `anyhow` crate provides a more flexible and ergonomic way of handling errors, making it easier to work with different error types and improving the readability of the code.

 The `Context` trait is used to provide additional context information for the errors, making it easier to understand where the errors occurred.
 The `with_context` method is used to attach context information to the errors.